Cumberland Township in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 2, 1863.

 Location.
-39° 48.956′ N, 77° 13.072′ W. Marker is in Cumberland Township, Pennsylvania, in Adams County.
+39° 48.956′ N, 77° 13.072′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
+It is in Cumberland Township.
 Memorial is on Slocum Avenue, on the right when traveling west.
 Located on the lower crest of Culp's Hill in Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.